mybb/docs.mybb.com/1.8/faq/errors.md

   You should contact your host provider and ask them to whitelist your domain or hosting account against *mod_security* - basically so that it doesn't affect you anymore.

+- ### *404 Not Found* for Internal Links
+  **Information:** When following internal links (forums, threads, etc.) with [Search Engine Friendly URLs](/1.8/administration/configuring-search-engine-friendly-URLs/) enabled, a HTTP 404 error may appear when the URL redirects are not properly configured.
+Make sure the appropriate file or code fragment is used, or disable the _Enable search engine friendly URLs_ setting.

 - ### Catchable Fatal Error (4096)
   This error occurs when you upgrade your forum from MyBB 1.6.4 or older to MyBB 1.6.5 or newer, or when you install a theme that was not updated properly.
 The *member_register* template has to be updated.